AdobeDocs/journey-optimizer.pt-BR/help/using/email/content-from-scratch.md

    ![](assets/email_designer_simulate_content.png)

 1. Você também pode validar a qualidade do seu conteúdo para avaliar a legibilidade, a eficácia e a coesão do conteúdo.
-[Saiba mais sobre a validação de qualidade do conteúdo](../content-management/brands-score.md#validate-quality)
+[Saiba mais sobre validação da qualidade do conteúdo](../content-management/brands-score.md#validate-quality)

 1. Quando o conteúdo estiver pronto, clique em **[!UICONTROL Salvar]**.